Division of Pathology Informatics -

 The Centers for Oncology and Pathology Informatics at the University of Pittsburgh train pathologists and oncologists to be leaders in the development and application of informatics in academic, industry or community practice settings.
 Because the field of informatics is broad, the training experience is flexible based on the trainee's goals and interests.
 Trainees may have clinical backgrounds in Pathology (three years of anatomic or clinical pathology, or four years of combined AP/CP training), equivalent training in another clinical specialty with a strong orientation to Oncology, or graduate training in biomedical science.

 Degree and Certificate Programs in Medical Informatics

-Certificates, Master's and doctoral degrees in medical informatics and bioinformatics are offered through the University of Pittsburgh School of Medicine in conjunction with the Center for Biomedical Informatics, the Intelligent
+Certificates, Master's and doctoral degrees in medical informatics and bioinformatics are offered through the University of Pittsburgh School of Medicine in conjunction with the Department of Biomedical Informatics, the Intelligent

 Systems Program and the Cell Biology and Molecular Physiology Graduate Program.
 These nationally-recognized programs in informatics and bioinformatics provide stipend support though local and national training grants to qualified applicants.
 Faculty of the Centers for Oncology and Pathology informatics serve as core faculty and teach courses in these training programs.
 Trainees

 may enter the programs with faculty of the Centers as advisors, follow a curriculum targeted to their interests and carry out their independent research within the Centers for Pathology and Oncology Informatics.